Sha Tin College: Academics

 Sha Tin College's IBDP program achieved a 40–40 status (where over 40% of students achieve 40 points or above).
 In 2021, 13 students received achieved full scores for their IB diplomas.

 In 2017, one student at the college achieved the world's highest IGCSE maths score.
 In 2022, a student received the world's highest IGCSE History score.
 Two other students were each awarded the world's highest IGCSE mark in Psychology and Geography respectively.
 In 2023, three students received achieved outstanding awards from their examinations.
 One student gained the highest mark in the world for IGCSE Textile Design.

 Facilities

-The school's campus consists of art, drama, music, film, design and computer science studios, science and food technology laboratories, a comprehensive suite of subject-based classrooms, an exhibition and multi-purpose space, a school hall, a library and learning centre, seminar rooms, a senior school centre, and a canteen and cafe.
+The school's campus consists of art, drama, music, film, design and computer science studios, science and food technology laboratories, a comprehensive suite of subject-based classrooms, an exhibition and multi-purpose space, a school hall, a library and learning centre, seminar rooms, middle and senior school centres, a canteen, and a cafe.

 Sha Tin College's Sports Complex comprises an indoor swimming pool, two sports gymnasiums, a climbing wall and a bouldering wall, a fitness studio, outdoor basketball courts, a rooftop basketball court, and a rooftop pitch.